-One question that I often get from new entrepreneurs in the handmade and artisan product industry is “how much should I charge”?
-Individuals who enjoy working with their hands usually love creating things for the pleasure that they get out of it and they often freely share the fruits of their labors with others.
-Designing and creating handmade products to give away as gifts and freebies is generally the norm for these individuals.
+One question that I often get from new entrepreneurs is, “how much should I charge for my handmade products”?
+Individuals who enjoy working with their hands usually love creating things for pleasure.
+They often freely share the fruits of their labors with others.
+Designing and creating handmade products to give away as gifts and freebies is generally the norm for them.
 Oftentimes they don’t even consider selling their products or goods until someone else suggests that they do so.

-If they decide to heed this advice, they are typically confused about what rates to charge or uneasy about charging what they deem to be “high rates”.
+If they decide to heed this advice, they are typically confused about what rates to charge.
+Or they may be uneasy about charging what they deem to be “high rates.”
 This is especially the case when they once gave away their items for free.
 Such decisions are even more complicated for people who are benevolent and charitable by nature.

 Entrepreneurs and small business owners in this category are not alone.
 It’s not always easy knowing what to charge when you have little to no experience in operating a business.
 This is why it is important to do some research and soul-searching before putting your products on the market.
 Doing some preliminary work will make the process much easier now and in the future.

-I have compiled a list of some items that I often encourage my clients to consider when they are trying to price their goods.
-These suggestions may also help you in your handmade business journey.
+The below list outlines what I often encourage my clients to consider when pricing their artisan products.
+These suggestions may also help you understand how much to charge for your handmade products.

 The first step to accurately and fairly pricing handmade products is to check the market value of the goods.
 This step is essential and should never be overlooked.
 It is generally not a good idea to arbitrarily choose a price for your products.
 You could be making a costly mistake by doing so.
 Keep in mind that the value of any product is based on what the buyer is willing to pay.

-If you overprice your goods, you may make a few sells but you will probably lose out on greater revenue in the long run.
-If you underprice your goods, you will be selling yourself short and possibly take a major loss in your business over time.
-However, if you price wisely you will most likely realize a steady stream of income for years to come – assuming your product meets quality, value, and other standards.
+If you overprice your goods, you may make a few sales.
+But you will probably lose out on greater revenue in the long run.
+If you underprice your goods, you will be selling yourself short.
+And you will possibly take a major loss in your business over time.
+However, if you price wisely, you will most likely realize a steady stream of income for years to come.
+That’s assuming your product meets quality, value, and other standards.

 Market price evaluation is very simple.
-A quick Google search will often yield an abundance of products similar to your artisan or handmade products to price compare with.
+A quick Google search will often yield an abundance of products similar to your artisan goods to price compare with.
 I always recommend checking the prices of both mass-produced and handmade products.
 It’s important to gain a wider perspective of the broader market for pricing and other purposes.

-Mass produced products will typically be cheaper than handmade goods.
+Mass-produced products will typically be cheaper than handmade goods.
 This is because they are less expensive and faster to produce.
 However, handmade products take time, care, and craftsmanship to produce.
 Therefore they will tend to sell at the higher end of the price spectrum.
-And that’s perfectly fine as long as the price takes into consideration other elements such as labor and overhead costs and craftsmanship fees.
+And that’s perfectly fine as long as the price takes into consideration other elements.
+For instance, be sure to consider the cost of things such as labor and overhead costs and craftsmanship fees.

 Labor and Overhead Costs